 CG-NAT uses Full Cone NAT technology (a combination of EIM and EIF — Endpoint Independent Mapping and Endpoint Independent Filtering), which allows packets incoming from any external system via an external TCP/UDP port, which is a source of subscriber's traffic.

 Full Cone NAT provides transparent operation of peer-to-peer protocols (such as P2P, torrents and games).

-All the subscriber’s connections from one private internal address are anchored to one external public IP-address.
+All subscriber connections from one IP-private internal address are bound to one external address.

-For each IP address pool, number of TCP and UDP connections is limited for the subscriber individually, which allows the carrier to allocate safely resources of addressing space between corporate and private clients.
-When not activated, connections are closed releasing ports.
+For each IP address pool, number of TCP and UDP connections is limited individually per subscriber.
+This allows the ISP to allocate addressing space resources between corporate and private clients.
+When disabled, connections are closed and ports are released.

-Network broadcasts are written to a text file or sent to an external collector via the IPFIX protocol (aka NetFlow v10).
+Network translations are logged to a text file or sent to an external collector via the IPFIX protocol (also known as NetFlow v10).

-- The DPI has to be implemented in-line to deploy CG-NAT function.
+- The Stingray SG has to be implemented in-line to deploy CGNAT function.